DSCI-310/DSCI-310-Group-9-/CODE_OF_CONDUCT.md

 * The use of insults or verbal attacks that would ridcule or exclude members of this class
 * Publishing private information without explicit consent
 * The use of unwelcome sexual attention or advances
+* Any behaviour that would violate the DSCI 310 Code of Conduct

 ## Consequences ##
 Project members that do not follow or enforce the Code of Conduct may receive reprecussions as determinded by the teaching team or the faculty.